 Tool making and repair (smithing)

-This page concentrates on a few of these topics and more may be added later as information comes to light.
+This page concentrates on a selection of the services required for the efficient operation of the mine.
 The picture on the right shows work sharpening tools in the early 20th century.

 Lighting was provided throughout by candles.
 The remains of several can still be found in Wood Mine where they were stuck to the walls by the miners.
 Others would be stuck onto the miner's felt hat and more would be placed on the front of the tub.
 Nevertheless, light was at a premium and it is not surprising that a great deal of ore was left in the mines.
 On a very few occasions when there were special visitors to West Mine, Roman candles and magnesium flares were used to light up the Main Chamber with what must have been a very dramatic effect.